 CTP Insurance Qld

 Since July 2016, someone seriously injured in an accident in Qld may claim lifetime treatment, care and support under the National Injury Insurance Scheme (NIIS).
-National Injury Insurance Agency Queensland runs NIIS and drivers have paid an NIIS levy on registration since October 2016.
+National Injury Insurance Agency Queensland runs NIIS and, since October 2016, drivers have paid an NIIS levy on registration.

 CTP insurance is heavily regulated in Qld because private insurers are providing insurance for a compulsory public scheme.
-While some have called for reform of the scheme, the priority is to reduce the incidence of claims farming.
+The most recent reform of the scheme was to reduce the incidence of claims farming.

 The Motor Accident Insurance Commission (MAIC) oversees the Qld CTP scheme.
 Its tasks are to: